'The situation in Wuhan was chilling' - The Scoop

 Into his second day of a 14-day of quarantine, Abd Najib shared his experience with The Scoop via a video interview over Whatsapp.

-“My friends from other countries have been evacuated earlier, meanwhile I was still in Wuhan.
-My Bruneian friends who are studying outside of Wuhan such as in Beijing and Shanghai have taken it upon themselves to go back to Brunei since January 28.
+“My friends from other countries were evacuated earlier, meanwhile I was still in Wuhan.
+My Bruneian friends who are studying outside of Wuhan, such as in Beijing and Shanghai, have taken it upon themselves to go back to Brunei since January 28.

 “There was nothing I could do because access in and out of Wuhan via air and land was shut down,” he said.